From RGB images to Dynamic Movement Primitives for planar tasks: Proposed Method

 In this work we consider planar tasks, where the objective is to infer from a raw RGB image input of the scene the appropriate DMP parameters (weights that determine the motion pattern and initial and target position) that will be used to generate a trajectory for solving the given planar task.
 To this end, we consider a demonstration dataset consisting of raw input RGB images along with the corresponding demonstrated trajectories on the image plane for executing the task, and design a network that will be trained on this dataset.
 Then, given a new input RGB image of the scene, the network should infer the appropriate parameters for the DMP, that generates the corresponding trajectory.
 The desired time duration $T_f$ for executing the motion is preset in this work although it could in general be incorporated in the inferred DMP parameters.

 The proposed architecture is shown in Fig. \ref{fig:resnet_dmp}, which we call Resnet-DMP.
-Input images are centered cropped by the smallest image dimension, resized to $224 \times 224$ and then given as input to a Resnet\footnote{We used a Resnet18, although the same architecture is applicable to other Resnet types as well.} that extracts from the RGB image the relevant latent features (after the adaptive average pooling block).
+Input images are centered cropped by the smallest image dimension, resized to $224 \times 224$ and then given as input to a Resnet18\footnote{ The same architecture is applicable to other Resnet types as well. } that extracts from the RGB image the relevant latent features (after the adaptive average pooling block).
 The latter are fed to the FC (fully connected) layer block that infers the DMP parameters, which are used by the DMP model \eqref{eq:GMP_tf_sys} - \eqref{eq:GMP_y_x}, to generate the predicted trajectory on the image plane.
 For training, we calculate the smooth L$1$ loss between the predicted and the demonstrated trajectory, which is scaled by the initial dimensions of the image, hence the Resnet DMP learns normalized trajectories.
+We opted for the smooth L$1$ over the L$2$ loss, because human demonstrations have an inherent variance, so for similar scenes, we want to penalize less trajectories that deviate more from the average behaviour.
 For execution, the predicted (normalized) trajectory is first scaled by the dimensions of the image and then projected from the $2$D image plane to the $3$D task plane.
-This is done by using the camera's intrinsics (optical center and focal length) and its position in order to correspond each trajectory point from the image plane to a desired point on the known task plane.
-The latter is the intersection of the task plane with the ray from the camera focal center, passing through a trajectory point on the image projected to $3$D with unit depth (see Fig. \ref{fig:resnet_dmp}).
+This is done by using the camera's intrinsics (optical center and focal length) and its position in order to correspond each trajectory point from the image plane to a point on the known $3$D task plane.
+This point is the intersection of the task plane with the ray from the camera focal center, passing through a trajectory point on the image projected to $3$D with unit depth (see Fig. \ref{fig:resnet_dmp}).
 Notice that the task plane may not in general be parallel to the image plane.
 Algorithm \ref{alg:image_to_task_proj} details the procedure.